-We also provide some cautionary advice for future users of this sentence level dataset.
+We also provide some cautionary advice for future users of this sentence-level dataset.
 First, our measurement approach and data provide researchers with the ability to shrink or expand the concept and resulting measure.
 For example, scholars could take a more expansive view of physical integrity rights and identify an expanded set of sentences for their measure.
-On the other hand, scholars could take a stricter legal view for their concept and measure.
+On the other hand, scholars could take a stricter legal view for their concepts and measures.
 Second, we urge scholars not to use counts from the reports as direct measures of abuse.
 Instead, we advise that measurement models be used to both account for uncertainty and make different levels of coverage comparable across cases.
-The reports themselves are not a census of events and our sentence level data is not either.
-Any measures created using the sentence level data should be thoroughly validated.
-Third, we do not currently identify current and past references to human rights violations, which is additional information that future research may wish to identify and incorporate into measurement models that combine these sentence level data.
-Finally, we hope that by identifying and classifying the sentence level data from the Amnesty International, Human Rights Watch and US State Department reports, we will be able to extend our approach to a much broader set of information sources.
+The reports themselves are not a census of events, and our sentence-level data are not either.
+Any measures created using the sentence-level data should be thoroughly validated.
+Third, we do not currently identify current and past references to human rights violations, which are additional information that future research may wish to identify and incorporate into measurement models that combine these sentence-level data.
+Finally, we hope that by identifying and classifying the sentence-level data from Amnesty International, Human Rights Watch, and the US SD reports, we will be able to extend our approach to a much broader set of information sources.

-In future research we plan to use these allegations alongside additional training data to automate the classification of violation type, type of actor responsible for the violation (i.e., state versus non-state), location of the violation, and intensity of the violation at the allegation-level.
-Alongside other automated coding processes, event data coding (who did what to whom, when and where).
-This approach can be used to develop a variety of new data for human rights researchers seeking to pull allegations from new documents or to extract different types of allegations from our sources.
+In future research, we plan to use these allegations alongside additional training data to automate the classification of violation type, the type of actor responsible for the violation (i.e., state versus non-state), the location of the violation, and the intensity of the violation at the allegationlevel.
+Alongside other automated coding processes, event data coding (who did what to whom, when and where) can also be automated.
+This approach can be used to develop a variety of new data sources for human rights researchers seeking to pull allegations from new documents or to extract different types of allegations from our sources.